WHIPS-team/WHIPS4/README.md

 1. Install the program and run the built-in test module to confirm that it is working properly.
 Installation instructions can be found in the file user_guides/WHIPS_User_Guide_V3.pdf
+***note: WHIPS User Guide for Version 4 is in progress***
+***the V3 user guide does not include guidance for TROPOMI products***
+***please see tropomi_runexample.py for TROPOMI data use***

 2. Download whatever data you plan to process.
-Currently, the program is designed to process OMI NO2 DOMINO level 2 data, OMI NO2 NASA level 2 data, MOPITT CO data, MODIS AOD level 2 data, and OMI SO2 NSAA level 2 data.
+Currently, the program is designed to process OMI NO2 DOMINO level 2 data, OMI NO2 NASA level 2 data, MOPITT CO data, MODIS AOD level 2 data, OMI SO2 NSAA level 2 data, TROPOMI NO2 level 2 data, and TROPOMI SO2 level 2 data.
 See the --filelist argument documentation for more on aquiring data.

 3. Navigate to the folder where whips.py installed or add it to